StuartMcleanOne/Tag-Genius/README.md

 Tag Genius is an AI-powered music library management tool designed to automate the tedious process of tagging and organizing a DJ's music library.

-The application uses a Flask backend to parse an uploaded Rekordbox XML file, calls external APIs (Lexicon and OpenAI) for metadata enrichment, and uses a powerful language model to generate consistent, structured tags.
-The final output is a new, enhanced XML file ready for import, built to improve library searchability and streamline a DJ's workflow.
+The application uses a Flask backend, a multi-table SQLite database, and the OpenAI API to parse a user's XML file.
+It generates consistent, structured tags (Genres, Vibes, etc.), automatically assigns a track colour based on an AI-generated energy level, and adds a star rating based on the same metric.
+The final output is a new, enhanced XML file with clean, machine-readable comments.

 ***
 ## Key Features

 * **Asynchronous Processing**: Built to scale using **Celery** and **Redis**, the application processes large libraries in a background task queue.
-This provides an instant response to the user and prevents server timeouts, creating a robust, production-ready architecture.
+This provides an instant response to the user and prevents server timeouts.
 * **Real-Time Frontend Updates**: A JavaScript **polling** mechanism communicates with the backend, providing the user with real-time feedback on the job's status and automatically enabling the download button upon completion.
-* **Intelligent Genre Grouping**: Utilizes a sophisticated two-tiered "Guided Discovery" model.
+* **Intelligent Genre Grouping**: Utilizes a sophisticated **"Guided Discovery"** model.
 The AI first assigns a single high-level **Primary Genre** and then uses its own knowledge to determine specific, accurate **Sub-Genres** (e.g., "French House"), providing a perfect balance of structure and AI-driven intelligence.
-* **Automatic Color & Star Ratings**: Automatically assigns a "hot-to-cold" color and a 1-5 star rating based on an AI-generated energy score, providing DJs with useful, at-a-glance metrics for set planning.
+* **Energy-Based Color & Star Ratings**:
+    * **Color**: Automatically assigns a color from a "hot-to-cold" scale (Pink → Aqua) based on the AI's objective 1-10 energy score, providing a consistent, at-a-glance energy indicator.
-* **Robust Error Handling**: Includes an exponential backoff mechanism to gracefully handle API rate limits without crashing.
-* **Refactored Database Logic**: All database operations use a Python context manager, ensuring connections are handled safely and efficiently.
+    * **Star Rating**: Converts the same 1-10 energy score to a 1-5 star rating using a refined scale that ensures a meaningful and useful distribution of ratings.
+* **User Override Protection**: Respects a user's manual workflow by automatically detecting and preserving any tracks manually colored "Red" in Rekordbox, preventing them from being overwritten.
+* **Organized Comment Formatting**: All generated tags are written to the `Comments` field in a clean, prefixed, and logically ordered format (`/* Sit: ... / Vibe: ... */`) for improved readability.
 * **Job History**: Logs every processing job to a database and provides an API endpoint to view the history.

 ## Tech Stack